 CPU Usage:

 The Neo4j Aura Cloud Service graph database is architected to provide 24x7 availability.
-Behind the scenes, Neo4j Aura runs a 3 node Causal Cluster graph database.
+Behind the scenes, Neo4j Aura runs a 3-node Causal Cluster graph database.
 Each aura node runs in its own container.

 Therefore, when viewing the Aura database METRICS page, it shows the AVERAGE CPU Usage (%) for the 3 Causal Cluster nodes.
-Note that most access patterns, will translate to the 3 database nodes having similar CPU usage.
+Note that most access patterns will translate to the 3 database nodes having similar CPU usage.

 Storage Used

-Aura instances are sized to have double the disk size compared to the allocated memory.
+Aura instances are sized to have some additional disk space compared to the allocated memory to allow loading large data dumps.

-Neo4j Aura team monitors actual disk usage and has alarms set for certain thresholds.
+The Neo4j Aura team monitors actual disk usage and has alarms set for certain thresholds.
 When necessary, the Neo4j Aura team will send alerts to customers who are about to use up all their database storage capacity.

 Out Of Memory Errors